blackgwehnade/flask_authy_docker_app/README.md

 # Overview

 This repo contains a list of the components for the exam for the Backend Software Engineer position at Array, as outlined [here](https://gitlab.com/array.com/tests-backend).
+This guide has been written for users using Ubuntu 20.04 LTS.

 # flask-app

-Flask application

-The example flask app connects to a [redis](http://redis.io/) instance and displays a simple visit counter and the hostname of the docker container serving the app.
+This application creates a basic user registration and authentication application using Flask as a framework.

 ## Getting started